-Net assets without donor restrictions: Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the organization.
-These net assets may be used at the discretion of the Organization's management and the board of directors.
-These net assets may be used at the discretion of the Organization's management and the Board of Directors.
+Net assets without donor restrictions: Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Organization.
+These net assets may be used at the discretion of the Organization's management and the Board of Trustees.